 The NECESSITY project is a pan-European Innovative Medicines Initiative project by public and private researchers and clinicians to identify therapeutic options for Primary Sjögren’s Syndrome, one of the more prevalent systemic autoimmune disorders.
 The data-driven approach taken by NECESSITY is the definition of blood- and tissue-based biomarkers that stratify patients into subgroups that correspond to different pathological processes, and thus correspond to different potential drugs.
 Bioinformatics, data analysis, and validation of the resulting subgroups in a clinical trial are at the core of the project.

-- a good theoretical basis in multidimensional data analysis (exploratory data analysis, machine learning),
+- training in multidimensional data analysis

-- the capacity to work autonomously and deliver results on time.
+- excellent communication skills, team spirit, and the capacity to work autonomously and deliver results on time.

-We offer an initial 18-month contract.
+We currently offer an initial position for 24-30 months.